 Acquisition of relevant, up-to-date outcome and other evaluative information regarding effective policies, practices, and programs is essential to informing public policy and effecting service delivery changes and program/funding decisions related to persons with developmental disabilities.
-This is particularly true in Virginia, where there is no agency with specific responsibility for providing services to people with developmental disabilities who do not have a diagnosis of mental retardation.
-The Board must continue to strengthen its capacity to assess the service system.
-In 2006, the Board published the Biennial Assessment of the Disability Services System in Virginia as required under §51.5-33 of the Code of Virginia and by federal statutory requirements that state DD Councils conduct a comprehensive assessment of the services system in order to develop their State Plans.
-An update of the Biennial Assessessment will be issued in 2008 and biennially thereafter.
+This is particularly true in Virginia, where until July 2009, there was no agency with specific responsibility for providing services to people with developmental disabilities who do not have a diagnosis of intellectual disabilities.
+Even with the designation of DBHDS as the state agency home for individuals with developmental disabilities, it will likely take many years until the agency is fully staffed and trained to undertake its new responsibilities.
+Further the designation of DBHDS as the DD agency did not include additional funds to serve the population and did not designate local entities responsible for delivery of direct services to individuals with DD other than ID.
+This important change to the system will take many years to come to fruition.
+The Board must therefore continue to strengthen its capacity to assess the service system.
+In 2006 & 2008, the Board published the Biennial Assessment of the Disability Services System in Virginia as required under §51.5-33 of the Code of Virginia and by federal statutory requirements that state DD Councils conduct a comprehensive assessment of the services system in order to develop their State Plans.
+By action of the 2009 General Assembly changing its frequency, the next update of the Assessment will be issued in 2011 and triennially thereafter.
+It is anticipated that the change to a triennial process will enable more time for recommended change to take place and an increased ability to assess real trends.